buley/personal/src/content/advice.md

 - *"The mind creates the abyss, and the heart crosses it."* — Nisargadatta Maharaj
 - *"Man is equally incapable of seeing the nothingness from which he emerges and the infinity in which he is engulfed."* — Blaise Pascal
 - *"The laws of physics are merely a statistical outcome of some deeper phenomena which we don't yet fully understand."* — Richard Feynman

+## **Defining Personal Success**
+*Success is autonomy, mastery, legacy, impact, and alignment—not external validation.*

+- *"Do not go where the path may lead, go instead where there is no path and leave a trail."* — Ralph Waldo Emerson
+- *"Success is not the key to happiness.
+Happiness is the key to success.
+If you love what you are doing, you will be successful."* — Albert Schweitzer
+- *"The best way to predict the future is to create it."* — Peter Drucker

 ## **Legacy & Purpose**
 *Build something that echoes beyond your time.*